Wixams: Governance

-Village One of the Wixams development (Lakeview) was previously part of the Wilshamstead civil parish, with residents entitled to vote in elections for Wilshamstead Parish Council (Wilshamstead is the parish name for the village of Wilstead, which is located on the other side of the A6 road).
-However, in April 2015 Wixams civil parish was created, with the first elections to the parish council on 7th May.
+Village One of the Wixams development (Lakeview) was previously part of the Wilshamstead civil parish, with residents entitled to vote in elections for Wilshamstead Parish Council.
+Wilshamstead is the parish name for the village of Wilstead, which is located on the other side of the A6 road.
+In April 2015, Wixams civil parish was created, with the first elections to the parish council on 7th May.
 The as yet undeveloped parts of Wixams currently lie in the Stewartby and Houghton Conquest civil parishes.

-Wixams forms part of the Mid Bedfordshire constituency, represented in the House of Commons of the United Kingdom Parliament.
-The current MP for the Mid Bedfordshire constituency is Nadine Dorries, who is a member of the Conservative Party.
+Wixams forms part of the Mid Bedfordshire constituency, represented in the House of Commons.
+Since the 2024 United Kingdom general election, the Member of Parliament for the constituency is Blake Stephenson, who is a member of the Conservative Party.

 Transport

 Wixams is adjacent to the A6 trunk road, part of which was diverted to a new section of dual carriageway in 2007/08 to make space for the development.

-Wixams railway station was a planned new railway station to be built in Wixams, which would have been an intermediate stop on the Midland Main Line between Bedford railway station and Flitwick railway station.
-The station was initially planned to be built by 2015, but continued wrangling over funding for the project has meant that the date has continued to slip.
-Since the preferred route of East-West Rail via Bedford was announced in early 2020 - the location of the new station is not expected to incorporate, or be moved to incorporate, services using the route.
+Wixams railway station is a new station under construction off Meadow Road, which will be an intermediate stop on the Midland Main Line between Bedford and Flitwick and served by up to four Thameslink trains per hour in each direction.
+The station was initially planned to be built by 2015, but wrangling over funding for the project meant that the date repeatedly slipped.
+Construction work finally started in December 2024 and the station is set to open late 2026.

 Currently, Wixams is served by two major bus routes.
 The first is operated by Grant Palmer of Dunstable under the service number 44.
 The route runs from Bedford town centre through Wixams and also serves Wilstead, Clophill, Ampthill and Flitwick every hour.
 The other, numbered 81 and operated by Stagecoach East, runs from Bedford town centre through Wixams to Wilstead, Clophill, Silsoe, Barton-le-Clay and to Luton every hour.

 There are no footpath or bridlepath rights of way leading out of Wixams into the surrounding countryside.
 Wixams is not connected to the surrounding network of countryside rights of way.